 So my question is this: Who’s job is it to find these new comic readers?
 There are a lot of fingers being pointed at who’s job it is to find these new readers.
 I read a piece the other day that identified almost everyone in the process, from creators to readers as being responsible and yet this particular article seemed to miss the most obvious culprit that I would suggest is responsible for creating new comic book readers and that would be the publishers themselves; Marvel, DC, Image, et al.

-I have spent over forty years in marketing and advertising working in print, radio, television and on-line creating successful ad campaigns for hundreds of different sized businesses.
+I have spent over 20 years in marketing and advertising working in print, radio, television and on-line creating successful ad campaigns for hundreds of different sized businesses.
 In fact, one of the businesses I worked with for many years was a multi-location comic store in a medium sized market.
 Amongst all the other things they were doing right, from having the right product to having the right staff, they also spent over $10,000 annually with me and probably an equal amount with another radio station in town to tell new customers why they should visit their stores.
 As it turned out they were extremely successful and still are to this day.
 That success came from not asking – “How much is this going to COST me?” but rather asking the more important question “What’s this going to DO for me?”
 What it did for them was create hundreds of new customers over many years and sell thousands of dollars of product.
 But even if every single comic book store had their own advertising campaign, that would only solve part of the issue that’s hurting the comic book industry today.

 I’m also a comic collector and have been collecting on-and-off since the early 1970’s.
 I grew up in a time where kid’s discovered comics on “spinner-racks” located in every mom & pop shop and drugstore in neighborhoods everywhere – comics were ubiquitous.
 So what I’m about to tell you isn’t just my opinion, but the result of four decades of personal and professional trial, error, research and experimentation.
 The simple truth is this: If you want new customers you need to advertise and create a demand for your product.